gotyaoi/imhotep/README.md

 # The Maze of Imhotep!

 The maze of imhotep is a set of exercises designed to introduce python to someone who has not programmed before.
-It is structured as a series of mazes which you must navigate using an ancient maze solving machine you discover near the entrance.
+It is structured as a series of mazes, each one introducing a new concept, which you must navigate using an ancient maze solving machine you discover near the entrance.
 Luckily, this machine is programmed with python, so you may just have a chance.
 Can you find your way out?

 ## Requirements